flutter/website/src/reference/crash-reporting.md

 ```

 If you opt out of analytics, an opt-out event will be sent,
-and then no further information will be sent by that
+and then no further information will be stored or sent by that
 installation of Flutter.

 To display the current setting, you can run the following command: